 Also, they have a bar rack in front that allows more experienced users to perform complex movements without being limited by the space and allows users to use rack as a shoulder press machine.

 Their Smith Machines offer a starting bar weight or resistance of 20 kgs or 45 lbs.
 That’s the exact weight of an Olympic barbell.
 So you aren’t really missing out on anything, except for the stabilizer muscles even if you do your lifts on these.

 Hammer Strength Smith Machine bar weight – 20 lbs.
 (9 kgs)

-Hammer Strength is one of the most popular brands of fitness equipment and their smith machines are widely used in the United States by professional sports teams as well as college athletic programs.
+Hammer Strength is one of the most popular brands of fitness equipment and their chest press machines and smith machines are widely used in the United States by professional sports teams as well as college athletic programs.